History of Jo Adell in Timeline

 2021: Return to Major Leagues and First Grand Slam

-In 2021, Adell began the season with Salt Lake but was called back to the major leagues on August 2.
-On August 17, 2021, against the Detroit Tigers, Adell hit his first career grand slam.
+In 2021, Adell began the season with Salt Lake and was called back up to the major leagues on August 2.
+On August 17 against the Detroit Tigers, Adell hit his first career grand slam.
+He finished the season batting .246/.295/.408, hitting four home runs and 26 RBIs in 35 games.

 2022: Career-High Games Played

-In 2023, Adell started the season with Triple-A Salt Lake.
-He homered in 6 consecutive games, setting an Angels franchise record.
-On June 21, 2023, Adell hit a 514-foot home run, the longest since Statcast tracking began in 2015.
+In 2023, Adell set an Angels franchise record by homering in 6 consecutive games in April.
+On June 21, Adell hit a 514-foot home run, the longest since Statcast tracking started.

-On September 7, 2024, Adell was placed on the injured list with a left oblique strain, which ended his season after playing 130 games for the Angels.
+On September 7, 2024, Adell was placed on the injured list with a left oblique strain, ending his season.

 April 10, 2025: Two Home Runs in One Inning

-On April 10, 2025, Adell became the third player in Angels history to hit two home runs in one inning, during the fifth inning of an 11–1 win over the Tampa Bay Rays.
+On April 10, 2025, Adell became the third player in Angels history to hit two home runs in one inning during an 11–1 win over the Tampa Bay Rays.